Need a crash course on Bitcoin layers?

 How to Inscribe an Ordinal

-At a high level, the process involves running a Bitcoin core node, creating an `ord` wallet that then indexes all ordinals, and then broadcasting your ordinal txns to the mempool.
-It’s a lot of work, and you can learn more about my experience in this Twitter thread.
+If you want to inscribe your own ordinal on your own, the process involves running a Bitcoin core node, creating an `ord` wallet that then indexes all ordinals, and then broadcasting your ordinal txns to the mempool.
+It’s a lot of work and not for the faint of heart.
+But the good news is you don’t have to create (or build) with ordinals on your own.

 Conclusion

 A simple way of thinking about ordinals is that they are a “dumb” data store on Bitcoin with little to no semantic structure.
 That in itself is interesting, but the real opportunity lies with overlaying meaning on top of that inscription data (and the projects that succeed here will need to achieve social consensus around a particular standard or convention).
-Ordinals have galvanized the Bitcoin community, and I haven’t seen so much excitement around BTC in years.
+Ordinals have galvanized the Bitcoin community, and we haven’t seen so much excitement around BTC in years.
 We love to see it!

 Copy link